 Picking your Perfect Poppins

-When interviewing a prospective nanny there are a few things you should keep in mind.
-Most importantly, you want a qualified nanny who has the years of experience necessary to make them the best nanny.
+When interviewing a prospective nanny, you should keep a few things in mind.
+Most importantly, you want a qualified nanny with experience.
 Additionally, you must consider the type of experience this nanny has.
 What are the environments in which the nanny has worked?
 What age groups and number of children are they most comfortable with?
-Are they a self-starter that takes initiative, or do they prefer to wait for directions?
+Are they a self-starter that takes the initiative, or do they prefer to wait for directions?
 What childcare philosophies do they follow?
-These are just a few of the questions that can help you determine whether or not a nanny has the right type of experience and work ethic to fit perfectly with your family.
+These are just a few questions that can help you determine whether or not a nanny has the right type of experience and work ethic to fit perfectly with your family.

-After discussing your needs with your spouse/partner/family members or nanny agency, you probably have a clearer idea of the role you need a nanny to fill, not just for your child or children, but within your household.
-More than anyone else, you know best what your child responds to and what their typical energy level is.
+After discussing your needs with your spouse/partner/family members or nanny agency, you probably have a clearer idea of the role you need a nanny to fill, not just for your child or children but within your household.
+More than anyone else, you know best what your child responds to and their typical energy level.
 You also know the environment your family promotes and how the family communicates through positive and negative moments.
-All of these things can help you assess not only what sort of nanny would work best with your family, but also the type of experience or qualifications from which you could benefit.
-Just because a nanny is highly qualified, with glowing references, pages of experiences or multiple certifications, this does not necessarily mean they would be the best nanny for your family.
-Do you want someone to work off their initiative, e.g.; “Today I’ll take the kids to the park for a nature trail, pack a picnic to eat out before returning home for nap time” or “I see we are out of bananas and milk, I’ll make a list and take the kids to the store this morning”?
+All of these things can help you assess what sort of nanny would work best with your family and the type of experience or qualifications from which you could benefit.
+Just because a nanny is highly qualified, with glowing references, pages of experience, or multiple certifications, this does not necessarily mean they would be the best nanny for your family.
+Do you want someone to work off their initiative, e.g., “Today I’ll take the kids to the park for a nature trail, pack a picnic to eat out before returning home for nap time,” or “I see we are out of bananas, and milk, I’ll make a list and take the kids to the store this morning”?
 Or do you want to be in control of giving these directions, for your nanny to wait on kids’ activities and grocery store runs until instructed?
-Finding the perfect nanny has as much to do with personality as with their experience.
-Finding a nanny that has childcare philosophies that match your own, and a communication style that fits with your own is of paramount importance.
+Finding the perfect nanny has as much to do with personality as their experience.
+Finding a nanny with childcare philosophies that match your own and a communication style that fits your own is paramount.

 -Talk about prior nanny/teaching/childcare positions: Age and number of children they were responsible for.
 What their day with the children and family typically looked like.
 Duties required of them.
-Positives and negatives of these positions?
+What are the positives and negatives of these positions?

 -What experiences would you take from previous positions that would assist you in this position?